luisdramirez/pSF-Toolbox/README.md

 -   `/data`: Experimental run info will be stored here by default.
 -   `/functions`: Contains supporting functions for stimulus generation, display, and experimental control.
     -   `checkPTB`: Verifies Psychtoolbox installation.
-    -   `prepareScan`: Initializes parameters, stimuli, timing, and Psychtoolbox window for a scan.
+    -   `prepareScan`: Initializes parameters, stimuli, timing, and Psychtoolbox window.
     -   `createTextures`: Creates bandpass-filtered noise textures for stimuli.
     -   `createApertures`: Creates stimulus apertures.
     -   `genFrames`: Generates the sequence of events and timing for each experiment frame.